IamJorx/AI4Devs-videogame/game-OGM/prompts.md

+# Creación del prompt inicial

+**Herramienta usada: ChatGPT 4o**

+1. I want to create a web game based on the Rush Hour game.
+Help me generate a prompt that can be used to create the game

+2. Let's make the game more simple.
+The game will only have one screen, which will already contain the level to be played.
+The screen will also contain score tracking based on how fast the player completed levels, a counter for how many levels in a row the user was able to complete, and a "Give up" button that gives the player a new level but resets all progress and score.

+3. It is very important that game levels are possible to be finished.
+Make sure to include tests to check that both that and the rest of the functionality of the game works properly.

+4. Make the deliverable as small as possible, with the minimum number of files possible. (e.g. one for html, one for style, one for level definitions)

+5. Remove the additional features

+6. Change the score to be higher when the player finishes with the least amount of time

+7. Use a game engine to simplify development, and use best practices when writing code.

+8. Clearly define phaser as the engine to be used.

+## Output

 Create a web-based puzzle game inspired by the classic **Rush Hour** game.
 Players must navigate a gridlocked parking lot by moving cars and trucks to clear the path for a designated vehicle to exit the grid.
 The game should be engaging, visually appealing, and intuitive, presented as a single-screen experience.

 **Key Features:**